 The Clerical script – owes its roots to the Small Seal script, according to historians.
 That said, it bears little resemblance to that script, at least to the layman.
 In fact, one can safely say that the Clerical script marks a turning point in the evolution of the Chinese script away from the pictographic and toward the more stylistic.

-The Clerical script made its appearance during the 1st century BCE, or during the Western Han (BCE 206 – CE 009) Dynasty, but came into prominence first during the Eastern Han (CE 25-220) Dynasty.
+The Clerical script made its appearance during the 1st century BCE, or during the Western Han Dynasty (BCE 206 – CE 009), but came into prominence first during the Eastern Han Dynasty (CE 25-220).
 It has also been nicknamed the "Breaking Wave" script due to the bold, sweeping curvature of its downward-sloping strokes (seen in the above diagram in the characters for "horse" and "to see").
 Note also that the Simplified script would revive this "breaking wave" feature almost to the point of exact replication.